galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial/tutorial.md

 # Define the topic

 The first question we need to answer is in which topic to place our new tutorial.
 This can be tricky.
-When we structured the repository, we decided to use the categories that are used in the [ToolShed](https://toolshed.g2.bx.psu.edu/) as our initial list of topics.
+When we structured the repository, we decided that each training material should be related to a topic.

+We decided use the categories that are used in the [ToolShed](https://toolshed.g2.bx.psu.edu/) as our initial list of topics.
 Since every tool uploaded to the ToolShed must be in at least one category, you can look at the main tools in your tutorial and see which categories they are placed in within the ToolShed.
 This can provide a guide for where you might put your new tutorial.
 For example, this tutorial will rely on the NCBI Blast+ tool:

 > ### {% icon hands_on %} Hands-on: Defining the topic for the tutorial
 >